William Dench

 William Dench (christened 16 April 1797) was an English cricketer who played for Sussex.
 He was born in Horsham.

-Dench made a single first-class appearance for the team, during the 1826 season.
-Batting as a tailender, he scored 0 not out and 2 runs in the two innings in which he batted, as his Sussex team finished with a first innings total of just 23 all out.
+Dench made a single appearance for the team, during the 1826 season.
+Batting as a tailender, he scored 0 not out and 2 runs in the two innings in which he batted, as Sussex finished with a first innings total of just 23 all out.